Radar-Camera Fusion for Object Detection and Semantic Segmentation in Autonomous Driving: A Comprehensive Review: Fusion Methodologies

-Recently, architectures utilizing BEV representations and transformer networks exhibited impressive performance.
-CRAFT \cite{kim2022craft} refines image proposals by radar point clouds via a Spatio-Contextual Fusion Transformer (SCFT).
-The SCFT aims to leverage cross-attention layers to exchange spatial and contextual information, enabling the fusion network to learn where and what information should be extracted from camera and radar modalities.
+\textbf{BEV-based Methods:} Recently, architectures utilizing BEV representations and transformer networks exhibited impressive performance.
+Simple-BEV~\cite{harley2023simple} focuses on BEV maps from multiple cameras and radars.
+This method generates a 3D volume with features by projecting 3D coordinates around the ego-vehicle camera images and bilinearly sampling features at projected locations.
+Later, a BEV feature map is produced by concatenating the 3D features with a rasterized radar image.
+CRAFT \cite{kim2023craft} refines image proposals by radar point clouds via a Spatio-Contextual Fusion Transformer (SCFT).
+The SCFT aims to leverage cross-attention layers to exchange spatial and contextual information in BEV, enabling the fusion network to learn where and what information should be extracted from camera and radar modalities.
 MVFusion \cite{wu2023mvfusion} employs multi-view camera images to obtain semantic-aligned radar features, and subsequently integrates these features in a robust fusion transformer to optimize the cross-modal information interaction.
 CRN \cite{kim2023crn} introduces multi-modal deformable attention to tackle the spatial misalignment between radar and camera feature maps.
-With its aggregated semantic features and accurate BEV representations, CRN \cite{kim2023crn} currently ranks first among all radar-camera fusion detectors in the nuScenes \cite{caesar2020nuscenes} dataset.
+With its aggregated semantic features and accurate BEV representations, CRN \cite{kim2023crn} currently ranks first among all radar-camera fusion detectors in the nuScenes \cite{caesar2020nuscenes} dataset, being the best approach in 3D radar-camera fusion.
+RCFusion \cite{zheng2023rcfusion} achieves multi-modal feature fusion under a unified BEV perspective with the input of 4D radar and camera.
+The Interactive Attention Module (IAM), a key component of RCFusion, is utilized to weight the features of each modality, thus fully exploiting the advantages of both modalities.

+In summary, BEV-based methods in point-based radar point cloud processing leverage BEV representations and transformer networks to achieve impressive performance in radar-camera fusion.
+These methods incorporate techniques such as refining proposals, cross-modal information interaction, semantic alignment, and attention mechanisms to optimize feature extraction and fusion between radar and camera data.
+With the ability to handle spatial misalignment and exploit the advantages of top-down perspective, BEV-based methods demonstrate high performance in 3D radar-camera fusion tasks.